SrMouraSilva/plugins-lv2/Readme.md

 ## Gossiper

-Shows a lv2-hmi notification when a button is turned on or off.
+Shows a lv2-hmi notification when a button is turned on or turned off.
 Useful if you use an external midi controller that doesn't have feedback resources like LED.
 As an educated gossiper, it will only gossipes if you are looking to it (i.e., an "assignable" parameter is showing on device' screen).

 ## Tetr4 Switch